 Now that you know how to make t-shirt transfers on your computer, we will take you to use the t-shirt transfer paper step-by-step.

-- Cut the transfer image into the shape you want so that you can be able to position it accurately on your t-shirt.
-It will give you an easy time when transferring the image.
+Cut the transfer image into the shape you want so that you can be able to position it accurately on your t-shirt.
+In addition, it will give you an easy time when transferring the image.

 How to Iron on T-shirt Transfer Paper

-- Gently place the transfer image on the t-shirt, position it the way you want it to be, and iron it.
+Gently place the transfer image on the t-shirt, position it the way you want it to be, and iron it.
 Carefully follow the iron-on transfer paper instructions highlighted above.
-Remember that to iron a transfer image is not the same as usual ironing, which uses an ironing board since iron-on transfer requires more direct heat.
-This means that using iron boards would not be more effective because ironing boards’ function is to diffuse and spread out the heat.
+To iron, a transfer image is not the same as usual ironing, which uses an ironing board since iron-on transfer requires more direct heat.
+Using iron boards would not be more effective because ironing boards’ function is to diffuse and spread the heat.
 It would help if you ironed transfers on hard surfaces such as wooden boards or Formica since they retain heat better than other surfaces.
 Make sure your iron is in the hottest setting possible to transfer onto your t-shirt efficiently.
 Ensure you don’t use steam since it can affect the transfer’s ability to stick to your t-shirt.

-- After your transfer image is fully attached, please turn off your iron and allow it to cool for several minutes.
-Do not take off the transfer paperback before the image has thoroughly cooled since you will ruin it.
+After your transfer image is fully attached, please turn off your iron and allow it to cool for several minutes.
+Please do not take off the transfer paperback before the image has thoroughly cooled since you will ruin it.

-- Alternatively, you can wash your t-shirt by hand instead of using a washing machine.
-Gently clean your t-shirt with light detergent, and don’t bleach it.
+Alternatively, you can wash your t-shirt by hand instead of using a washing machine.
+First, gently clean your t-shirt with light detergent, and don’t bleach it.
 After washing it, do not use a drying machine to dry your t-shirt.
 Instead, hang it to dry.
 This will ensure that your transferred image will last for an extended period.